Guides

 Vault Due Diligence

-5-step vault assessment — check risk score, inspect vectors, review events, verify oracle freshness, and compare alternatives.
+Six-step vault assessment for risk score, vectors, audit status, oracle freshness, holder concentration, and events.

 This guide walks through a complete due diligence assessment of a DeFi vault using the Philidor API.